School leavers and teachers

 Educational Access Scheme

 If you believe your disability has had a significant impact on your educational performance, there may be alternative entry pathways into university via the Universities Admissions Centre's Educational Access Scheme (EAS).
-Institutions use EAS to make offers of admission by allocating bonus points or setting aside a certain number of places for EAS applicants.
+Institutions use EAS to make offers of admission by allocating adjustment points (previously called bonus points) or setting aside a certain number of places for EAS applicants.

 Read other students' experiences of the transition to university and their advice in our student stories.